 Traditional Classroom Learning

-100% classroom training means students are with an AHA instructor for their entire learning experience.
 PALS is a classroom, video-based, instructor-led course that uses a series of simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation and team dynamics.
+Students are with an AHA instructor for their entire learning experience.